3mcd/glom/docs/src/entity_registry.md

-# Entity Registry and Distributed Spawning
+# Entity Registry

-The `EntityRegistry` is responsible for managing the allocation and tracking of all entities in the system.
-In a distributed or multi-agent environment (P2P or server-authoritative), it ensures that entities can be created and destroyed deterministically across all nodes without ID collisions.
+The `EntityRegistry` manages entity allocation.
+It is designed so that entities can be created and destroyed across different nodes without ID collisions.

-## Provenance-based Domains (Buckets)
+## Domains

-The registry is organized into discrete domains, often referred to as "buckets."
-Each domain corresponds to a unique provenance value, represented by the `hi` bits of an `Entity`.
-In a fully-connected topology, every agent maintains a bucket for themselves and one for every other remote agent they are connected to.
-This segregated allocation ensures that when an agent with provenance `hi=5` creates an entity, it is allocated from domain 5.
-Even if another agent creates an entity at the exact same time, there is no risk of collision because their entities will have different `hi` bits.
+The registry uses domains (or "buckets").
+Each domain has a unique ID, which is the `hi` bits of an `Entity`.

+Every agent owns one domain.
+When an agent creates an entity, it uses its own domain ID.
+This prevents collisions because other agents use different domain IDs.

 ## Predictive Spawning

-One of the key features of the `EntityRegistry` is support for predictive spawning.
-Each agent acts as the owner of their own bucket, allowing them to spawn entities instantly in their local simulation without waiting for external acknowledgement.
-Because each agent has a dedicated ID space, remote agents can eventually receive these creation events and add the entity to their local representation of that agent's bucket, maintaining a consistent world state across the network.
+Because each agent has its own ID space, they can spawn entities immediately in their local world.
+Other agents will receive these events later and add the entity to their local copy of that domain.

-## Determinism, Rollback, and Rebase
+## Determinism and Rollback

-The registry is designed to support high-performance networking techniques like rollback and rebase through deterministic, atomic operations.
-Within a domain, the `entity_id` increments monotonically, which means resetting and re-running spawning logic will always produce the exact same sequence of IDs.
-Each domain also tracks a monotonic `op_seq` that increments with every local mutation, allowing remote agents to verify they have received all operations in the correct order.
+ID allocation is deterministic.
+Within a domain, the local ID increments.
+If you reset the world and run the same spawning logic, you will get the same sequence of IDs.

+Each domain also tracks an operation sequence number (`op_seq`).
+This helps remote agents verify that they have received all changes in the correct order.
-Because an entity belongs to a specific domain for its entire lifecycle, rolling back one agent's simulation does not affect the ID allocation logic of others.
-This deterministic nature allows a local agent's predicted entity creations to be rebased onto the authoritative state without conflicts once they are confirmed by a server or peer.

 ## Conflict Avoidance

-In a multi-agent system, conflicts usually arise from shared resources.
-The `EntityRegistry` avoids this by enforcing strict domain ownership where only the assigned agent allocates from a given domain.
-Every agent can see and track entities from all domains, but they only manage allocation for their own.
-The internal storage uses an efficient swap-and-pop strategy for removals, preserving the integrity of the remaining entities during high-frequency create/destroy cycles.
+Glom avoids conflicts by enforcing domain ownership.
+Only the assigned agent can allocate IDs from a domain.
+Other agents can see these entities but cannot create new ones in that space.